Table of Contents:

 - endpoint campsite: Lingshi campground 4010m

-- Maps: Bart jordans’ Trekking In Bhutan has some useful overview maps of the many variations of the Snowman and other treks.
+- Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many variations of the Snowman and other treks.

 - Google Earth: Check out the satellite view here.